mrclay/minify/README.md

 Welcome to Minify!
 ==================

-Minify is an HTTP content server.
-It compresses sources of content (usually files), combines the result and serves it with appropriate HTTP headers.
-These headers can allow clients to perform conditional GETs (serving content only when clients do not have a valid cache) and tell clients to cache the file for a period of time.
+Minify is an HTTP server for JS and CSS assets.
+It compresses and combines files and serves it with appropriate headers, allowing conditional GET or long-Expires.

 Wordpress User?
 ===============

-This project cannot provide support for the various WordPress plugins using our code.
+Use a dedicated WordPress plugin for more deep integration and simpler installation.
 Here are a couple we're aware of:
 - [BWP Minify](http://wordpress.org/extend/plugins/bwp-minify/)
 - [W3 Total Cache](http://wordpress.org/extend/plugins/w3-total-cache/)

+Unfortunately we can't support the WordPress plugins here.

 Installation
 ============

-Place the /min/ directory as a child of your DOCUMENT_ROOT
+Place the `/min/` directory as a child of your DOCUMENT_ROOT
-directory: i.e. you will have: /home/example/www/min
+directory: i.e. you will have: `/home/example/www/min`

 You can see verify that it is working by visiting these two URLs:
 - http://example.org/min/?f=min/quick-test.js